Wahba's problem

 A number of solutions to the problem have appeared in literature, notably Davenport's q-method, QUEST and methods based on the singular value decomposition (SVD).
 Several methods for solving Wahba's problem are discussed by Markley and Mortari.

-This is an alternative formulation of the Orthogonal Procrustes problem (consider all the vectors multiplied by the square-roots of the corresponding weights as columns of two matrices with N columns to obtain the alternative formulation).
-An elegant derivation of the solution on one and a half page can be found in.
+This is an alternative formulation of the orthogonal Procrustes problem (consider all the vectors multiplied by the square-roots of the corresponding weights as columns of two matrices with N columns to obtain the alternative formulation).
+A compact and elegant derivation can be found in Appel (2015).

 Solution via SVD

 One solution can be found using a singular value decomposition (SVD).